This Iconic Honda Model Is a Compact Car Top Pick for the Money

 The Honda Civic is a staple in the compact car market.
 Fans revere Honda’s tenured sedan as a reliable, sensible, and affordable option.
-Moreover, the post-facelift Honda Civic earned U.S. News’ praise as the best compact car for the money.
+Moreover, the post-facelift Honda Civic earned top praise as one of the best compact cars for the money.
 Check out the 2023 and 2022 Honda Civic and how it deserves its praise.

 What’s new in the 2023 Civic?